 If you are lucky enough to be able to purchase your property outright, this will be a simple step!
 However this is unusual, and it can actually be more favourable to use borrowed money in order to free up the remainder of your cash for liquidity or for other projects.
 This will allow you to expand your portfolio much more quickly.

 Obtaining financing for your investment can be a complicated process, but it's essential for maximising your return on investment.
-Be sure to shop around for the best rates and terms before committing to any lender.
+Be sure to shop around for the best rates and terms before committing to any lender, and you might want to consider overpaying with any surplus each month.
+We're using Sprive for this.

 Consider buy to let mortgage products carefully